 Rangitoto and Motutapu Islands

 These neighbouring islands are also a quick ferry ride from Auckland city.
 Rangitoto is home to the largest volcano in the Auckland area.
 You can hike to the top for some incredible views over the surrounding harbour and islands.
 Along the way, there are also some cool caves and lava tunnels to check out.
 The landscape of Rangitoto is definitely more dramatic.
 But cross over to Motutapu, and you will see lush green scenery.
 Here, you can see some WWII bunkers and historic spots.
-On both islands, you can learn about the Maori culture and take tours led by tribal guides.
+On both islands, you can learn about the Maori culture and take Outback Tours led by tribal guides.
 Maori culture is so significant in New Zealand, so you can’t visit the country without spending some time learning about their history and beliefs.

 For a slightly further day trip out of the city, drive a couple hours east to the Coromandel Peninsula.
 Along the way, you can take the coastal route along the Pacific Coast Highway which is probably as beautiful as the more famous version in California!
 Once you are on Coromandel, there are so many amazing spots you can visit.
 The top places to go are Hot Water Beach, Cathedral Cove which has been the backdrop to several movies and music videos, Whitianga Hot Springs, and the Rapaura Water Gardens.
 Ideally, it would be best to spend a couple of days in the Coromandel, but if you only have a day, it’s definitely possible to see as well.
 I have a more detailed post on things you can do in the Coromandel Peninsula here.